 It is very unusual for a divorce to be refused on the grounds that it will cause grave hardship to the respondent.
 However, respondents to separation divorce cases who are worried about the financial effect of the divorce upon them can also ask the court to delay the divorce until it has considered their financial position as it will be after the divorce.
-This will be the subject of a subsequent post here.
+For further information about this, see this post.

 If you want to oppose a five year separation divorce on the grounds of grave hardship then you should seek expert legal advice.
 Family Law Café can help you find this.
 To contact us click the Contact link above and fill in the form, or call us on 020 3904 0506.